Adiabatic Quantum Computing: Stoquastic Adiabatic Quantum Computation

 \subsubsection{Large plateaus}

 The above examples have relied on energy barriers in the classical cost that scale with problem size to foil single-spin-update SA.
 This agrees with the intuition that a StoqAQC advantage over SA is associated with tall and thin barriers \cite{PhysRevB.39.11828,RevModPhys.80.1061}.
 However, somewhat counterintuitively, it is also possible to foil SA by having very large plateaus in the classical cost function.
-Specifically, consider: \beq f(x) = \left\{ \right. \eeq where $l, u = \mathcal{O}(1)$.
-SA with single-spin-updates and random spin selection has run-time $\mO(n^{u-l-1})$, where $u-l-1$ is the plateau width \cite{Muthukrishnan:2015ff}.
+Specifically, consider: \beq f(x) = \left\{ \right. \eeq where $l, u = \mathcal{O}(1)$ [a special case of Eq.~\eqref{eq:148}].
+SA with single-spin-updates and random spin selection has run time $O(n^{u-l-1})$, where $u-l-1$ is the plateau width \cite{Muthukrishnan:2015ff}.
 This polynomial scaling arises because the energy landscape provides no preferred direction and SA then behaves as a random walker on the plateau.
-Numerical diagonalization shows that the quantum minimum gap is constant and the adiabatic run-time is only $\mO(n^{1/2})$, where the scaling with $n$ arises from the numerator of the adiabatic condition \cite{Muthukrishnan:2015ff}.
-Thus StoqAQC has polynomial limited quantum speedup over SA in this case.
+Numerical diagonalization shows that the quantum minimum gap is constant and the adiabatic run time is only $O(n^{1/2})$, where the scaling with $n$ arises from the numerator of the adiabatic condition \cite{Muthukrishnan:2015ff}.
+Thus StoqAQC has a polynomial scaling advantage over SA in this case.

-It should be noted that in all of these examples, the minor modification of allowing multi-spin updates reduces the SA run-time to be equal to or better than the StoqAQC algorithm \cite{HenAQC2016}.
-Furthermore, in~\cite{Muthukrishnan:2015ff} it was shown that a diabatic evolution is more efficient than the adiabatic evolution to solve these problems, and a similar efficiency is achieved using classical spin-vector dynamics.
-Thus, the sense in which StoqAQC achieves a speedup over SA in these examples truly deserves the adjective ``limited".